Our Habit to Ruminate:

 Cut those thoughts: If you catch yourself lingering on some negative emotions about yourself – the way you look or your past, reliving those moments when you said the wrong thing or did the wrong thing, STOP.
 Now, rephrase that context and see them as stepping stones for some well earned wisdom and find yourself still alive and well.

 Be your own Thought Police: Here are the series of thoughts you can use to mitigate the emotional aftermath of a terrible situation.
 What happened?
 What was the expected outcome?
-What actually ended up happening?
+And what actually ended up happening?
 What is the collateral?
 What is to gain from this unwanted outcome?
 How can we prevent this from happening again?
 Time to move on.

 Combat cognitive distortions: Based on our past experiences, we start to over generalize how things will work out in the future in similar situations.
 For example, once we’re cheated by our partners, we assume, “All men (or women) are unfaithful.”
 Once something bad happens to us, we assume, “Nothing ever good happens to me.”
 Helping putting things in perspective and disrupting such irrational beliefs is key.